mvolkmann/blog/src/swift/Xcode.md

 - One at a time click the name of each file to be committed to see a side-by-side diff where you can verify all the changes.
   By default the new version is displayed on the left.
-  To switch this, select Preferences ...
+  To switch this, select Xcode ...
+Settings ...
 Source Control ...
   Comparison View ...
 Local Revision on Right Side.
 - Undesired changes can be discarded by clicking a numbered blue button in the gutter between the old and new versions of the file and selecting "Discard Changes" from the popup.